An exponentially-growing family of universal quantum circuits: Introduction

-This contribution suggests a modification to the encoding strategies in \cite{schuld_fourier} to increase the growth of the Fourier bases in a QNN from linear in the number of qubits/number of repetitions, to exponential.
+Therefore, the practising QML scientist is limited in choosing her QNN architectures for general data science problems: they need to be shallow\footnote{\cite{exp_inc_1,exp_inc_2} show that even in large, shallow circuits, the trainability can be sub-optimal.
+They claim that the landscape of solutions of shallow circuits has an exponentially increasing number of undesirable local minima.} or employ only a few qubits.
+This contribution suggests modifying the encoding strategies in \cite{schuld_fourier} to increase the growth of the Fourier bases in a QNN from linear in the number of qubits/number of repetitions to exponential.
 The proposed encoding is constructed by decomposing large unitary generators into local Pauli-Z rotations.
 This improves the expressivity of the QNNs without requiring additional qubits or encoding repetitions.
-The increased expressivity is a product of eliminating the encoding degeneracies of the quantum kernel, making efficient use of the available Hilbert space by assigning a unique wave-vector to each of its dimensions.
-However, such encodings could introduce a greater risk of limiting the model's Fourier accessibility\footnote{Each of these bases has a Fourier amplitude as well as a phase angle, both of which need to be altered to fit a model on the training data.
-However, depending on the architecture (of both the encoding layers and the trainable layers) these quantities may be limited in the values they can represent.
+The increased expressivity is a product of eliminating the encoding degeneracies of the quantum kernel, making efficient use of the available Hilbert space by assigning a unique wavevector to each of its dimensions.
+However, such encodings could introduce a greater risk of limiting the model's Fourier accessibility\footnote{Each of these bases has a Fourier amplitude and a phase angle, which need to be altered to fit a model on the training data.
+However, depending on the architecture (of both the encoding layers and the trainable layers), these quantities may be limited in the values they can represent.
 This could significantly limit their ability to represent various functions.
 This will henceforth be referred to as the \emph{Fourier accessibility} of the quantum architectures.}.